|

 involves deliberate, repeated attempts to break old patterns—patterns that

-make cigarettes seem like “old friends” whose absence causes life to feel
+make tobacco seem like a “old friend” whose absence causes life to feel

 flat and empty.